Hamiltonian Forging of a Thermofield Double: Acknowledgments

 We would like to thank Diego Porras, Sebastián V. Romero and Luca Tagliacozzo for interesting discussions.

 The work of J.SS. and J.M. was supported by Xunta de Galicia (Centro Singular de Investigacion de Galicia accreditation 2019-2022) and by the Spanish Research State Agency under grant PID2020-114157GB-I00, and by the European Union FEDER.
-The work of J.S. was supported by MICIN through the European Union NextGenerationEU recovery plan (PRTR-C17.I1), and by the Galician Regional Government through the “Planes Complementarios de I+D+I con las Comunidades Autónomas” in Quantum Communication.
+The work of J.SS. was supported by MICIN through the European Union NextGenerationEU recovery plan (PRTR-C17.I1), and by the Galician Regional Government through the “Planes Complementarios de I+D+I con las Comunidades Autónomas” in Quantum Communication.
 D.F. was supported by Axencia Galega de Innovación through the Grant Agreement ``Despregamento dunha infraestructura baseada en tecnoloxías cuánticas da información que permita impulsar a I+D+I en Galicia'' within the program FEDER Galicia 2014-2020.
 Simulations in this work were performed using the Finisterrae III Supercomputer, funded by the project CESGA-01 FINISTERRAE III.
-D.H.M. acknowledges financial support from CEA's Science Impulse Program.
+D.H.M. acknowledges financial support from CEA's Science Impulse Program and the France 2030 HQI project (ref.
+ANR-22-PNCQ-0002).